 Prepaid funeral plans in the state of Virginia have some very specific regulations.
 While these are necessary for funeral homes to follow, they are still good to have a working knowledge of when deciding if burial life insurance or a preneed funeral plan is best for you.

-Specific regulations for Virginia Preneed Funeral Plans
+Here are the specific regulations for Virginia Preneed Funeral Plans:

 Other Common Preneed Funeral Plan Questions